zry656565/jblog/_dev/_i18n/en/_posts/2014-02-01-HearthStoneTroubleShooting.md

 categories: en posts
 ---

+*<small>This article addresses two common problems that may cause Hearthstone out of running and gives the solutions.</small>*

 Sorry, there is no english version of this article. <br/>
 Click [HERE](/zh{{ page.url }}) or TAG:[中文](/zh{{ page.url }}) to see the Chinese version.